 Consultant Interventional Neuroradiologist and Clinical Lead for Strokes in Beaumont Hospital Dublin

-Dr John Thornton, Consultant Interventional Neuroradiologist and Clinical Lead for Strokes in Beaumont Hospital Dublin, highlights the benefits of mechanical thrombectomy.
+Dr John Thornton, Consultant Interventional Neuroradiologist, highlights the benefits of mechanical thrombectomy.

-“Mechanical thrombectomy is a treatment used to remove a large blood clot from inside a blood vessel in a patient’s brain,” explains Dr John Thornton.
-“Before this was developed, Irish patients were receiving clot-busting drugs to help dissolve the clot instead of pulling the clot out but what became evident was that these drugs didn’t work as well when there was a large blockage in the brain.
+“Mechanical thrombectomy is a treatment used to remove a large blood clot from inside blood vessels in a patient’s brain”.
+Dr John Thornton continues, “before this was developed, Irish patients were receiving clot-busting drugs.
+These helped to dissolve the clot instead of pulling the clot out.
+However, what became evident was these drugs didn’t work as well when there was a large blockage in the brain.
 Thrombectomy provides the greatest chance of patient recovery from large blockages which cause the most devastating strokes.”

-While stroke symptoms include sudden numbness or weakness in the face, arm or leg, possibly with loss of speech, Thornton explains underlying causes such as atrial fibrillation, an irregular heartbeat which increases the risk of an acute stroke, may not have symptoms.
+Stroke symptoms include: sudden numbness or weakness in the face, arm or leg, possibly with loss of speech.
+However, Thornton explains underlying causes such as atrial fibrillation may not have symptoms.

 Local GPs should monitor the heart rate of their patients frequently.
 This way they can identify and treat atrial fibrillation before it causes a stroke

-“Beaumont participated in a trial called ESCAPE to show the benefit of the procedure for acute stroke victims.
-After the treatment 53 per cent of patients had a fully independent life with no disability.
-Of those who received best medical management without thrombectomy, only 29 per cent achieved an independent life afterwards.
-Also the risk of dying from the stroke was halved.
+“Beaumont participated in a trial called ESCAPE to show the benefit of the procedure for acute stroke sufferers.
+After the treatment 53% of patients had a fully independent life with no disability.
+Of those who received best medical management without thrombectomy, only 29% achieved an independent life afterwards.
+The risk of those dying from the stroke sufferers was halved.
 This is a dramatic change in outcome and for the individual patients, a truly life transforming procedure.

-“Three years ago we treated approximately 53 patients, approximately 46 the year after and last year we treated about 123 patients.
-It’s increasing rapidly and we feel that up to 500 patients or more per year should potentially be receiving this treatment in the future.”
+“Three years ago we treated approximately 53 patients.
+They year after we treated approximately 46.
+Finally last year we treated about 123 patients.
+It’s increasing rapidly.
+We feel that up to 500 patients or more per year should potentially be receiving this treatment in the future.”

 Of course, figures can continue to significantly increase if all medical personnel and patients are fully aware of the benefits of the treatment, and with appropriate investment into Beaumont Hospital and Cork University Hospital to grow the service.